benedikt-herz/benedikt-herz.github.io/README.md

 #### Selected Publications in Peer-Reviewed Journals

-"Accounting for Mismatch Unemployment,"  *Journal of the European Economic Association*, with T. van Rens
+"Accounting for Mismatch Unemployment,"  *Journal of the European Economic Association (2019)*, with T. van Rens

-"Specific Human Capital and Wait Unemployment," *Journal of Labor Economics, 37(2)* (2019)
+"Specific Human Capital and Wait Unemployment," *Journal of Labor Economics, 37(2) (2019)*

-"Effects of the European Union trademark: Lessons for the Harmonization of Intellectual Property Systems", *Research Policy*, with M. Mejer
+"Effects of the European Union trademark: Lessons for the Harmonization of Intellectual Property Systems", *Research Policy (2019)*, with M. Mejer

 "Movie Piracy and Displaced Sales in Europe: Evidence from Six Countries", *Information Economics and Policy, 43 (2018)*, with K. Kiljanski

-"On the Fee Elasticity of the Demand for Trademarks in Europe", *Oxford Economic Papers, 68(4) (2016)*, with M. Mejer
+["On the Fee Elasticity of the Demand for Trademarks in Europe"](https://www.google.com/url?q=https%3A%2F%2Facademic.oup.com%2Foep%2Farticle%2F68%2F4%2F1039%2F2503409&sa=D&sntz=1&usg=AFQjCNHP29AjqiIKlWM28wSl0m9RuHWqfw), *Oxford Economic Papers, 68(4) (2016)*, with M. Mejer